Côn Sơn Island: Tay Son period

 In 1787, through the Treaty of Versailles, Nguyễn Ánh (the future Emperor Gia Long) promised to cede Poulo Condor to the French.
 In exchange Louis XVI promised to help Nguyễn Ánh to regain the throne, by supplying 1,650 troops (1,200 Kaffir troops, 200 artillery men and 250 black soldiers) on four frigates.

 French colonial period

 In 1861, the French colonial government established Côn Đảo Prison on the island to house political prisoners.
 In 1954, it was turned over to the South Vietnamese government, who continued to use it for the same purpose.
 Notable prisoners held at Côn Sơn in the 1930s included Phạm Văn Đồng, Nguyễn An Ninh and Lê Đức Thọ.

 Not far from the prison is Hàng Dương Cemetery, where some of the prisoners were buried.

 Republic of Vietnam

-"Tiger cages"
+Prison

-During the Vietnam War, prisoners who had been held at the prison in the 1960s were abused and tortured.
-In July 1970, two U.S. Congressional representatives, Augustus Hawkins and William Anderson, visited the prison.
-They were accompanied by Tom Harkin (then an aide), translator Don Luce, and USAID Office of Public Safety Director Frank Walton.
-When the delegation arrived at the prison, they departed from the planned tour, guided by a map drawn by a former detainee.
-The map led to the door of a building, which was opened from the inside by a guard when he heard the people outside the door talking.
-Inside they found prisoners were being shackled within cramped "tiger cages".
-Prisoners began crying out for water when the delegation walked in.
-They had sores and bruises, and some were mutilated.
-Harkin took photos of the scene.
-The photos were published in Life magazine on July 17, 1970.
-Recreations of tiger cages can be seen today at the War Remnants Museum in Ho Chi Minh City.
-In response, Phil Crane, a Republican from Illinois, visited Côn Sơn and stated that the visit and photos were "distortions of truth."
-The tiger cages, he said, were "cleaner than the average Vietnamese home."
+During the Vietnam War the prison was used to hold political prisoners and captured Vietcong and People's Army of Vietnam soldiers.

 The prison on Côn Sơn Island was closed in 1975 after the Fall of Saigon.
 The facilities were reopened with improved conditions some years later however, to temporarily incarcerate boat people captured by local coast guards until the late 1980s.